Honey Mahogany: Theater and The Craft... of Drag!

 Mahogany has also been involved in a number of theatrical productions, including Queer Rebels of the Harlem Renaissance, Dirty Little Showtunes, Oprah: The Dragsical (in which she held the title role), Halloween: The Ballad of Michelle Meyers, and the collaborative drag/performance art show Work MORE!
 Mahogany also joined trixxie carr for her show The Right to RULE in 2012 in the United Kingdom at the Abandon Normal Devices (AND) Festival.

 In 2013, Mahogany joined Peaches Christ's The Craft... of Drag!
 The play was a satirical take on the 1996 film The Craft.
 The show featured Peaches Christ, Sharon Needles, Alaska Thunderfuck 5000, and Honey Mahogany.
 The show was held in San Francisco at the Castro Theatre and was sponsored by Midnight Mass, San Francisco Bay Guardian, Amoeba Records and Good Vibrations.
 Mahogany played Rochelle, part of the main foursome from the original film.
 The show was performed live as a 50-minute production.

 Mahogany joined another Christ production later in 2013, the 16th Annual Showgirls performance, based on the 1995 film Showgirls.
 While in that production, Mahogany worked with Rena Riffel, who played Penny/Hope in the original movie.
 Mahogany played the character of Nomi.

 In 2015 and 2017 Mahogany starred as Lieutenant Uhura in a live action drag version of Star Trek directed by fellow San Francisco queen D'Arcy Drollinger.

 In 2016, Mahogany joined forces with Peaches Christ yet again for Spice Racks, a drag parody of the late 1990s camp film Spice World.
 Mahogany and Christ were joined by Drag Race alum Katya Zamolodchikova and UK queens Cheddar Gorgeous and Anna Phylactic.

 Mahogany reprised her role as Scary Spice for a live reading of Spice World at Clusterfest in 2018.

 Politics

 Mahogany became the first transgender person to serve on the San Francisco Democratic County Central Committee (DCCC) following her appointment in 2018.
-In 2021, Mahogany was elected chair of the DCCC.
+She was elected to a seat on the DCCC in 2020, becoming the first Black trans person to win an elected post in the state of California.
+In 2021, Mahogany was elected chair of the DCCC, becoming the first Black chair of the local party, and the first trans person in the country to chair a local Democratic Party.

 In June 2022, Mahogany announced her campaign for District 6 Supervisor of San Francisco.
 She had previously served as chief of staff to District 6 Supervisor Matt Haney, who left the Board of Supervisors in April 2022 after being elected to the California State Assembly.
 In her role in Haney's office, she worked on moving unhoused residents into hotel rooms at the beginning of the pandemic, a ballot measure that creates a new Department of Sanitation and Streets, and a proposed Stevenson Street housing project that was ultimately not passed.
 On November 14, Mahogany conceded to incumbent Matt Dorsey.